Pauked/dcli/!todo.md

 - MacOs support
 - Ability to pick wad to play
 - Ability to pick engine to use
-- Ability to pick map editor
+- Ability to pick editor
 - Ability to run Doom
     - With IWAD
     - With User WAD
     - To play demo
     - To open on map level at difficulty
 - Run engine with PLAY settings
-- Run map editor
+- Run editor
 - Track amount of time playing.
 Record against WAD
 - Short arg options
 - Short cmd options in CLI
 - Built in mini-WIKI of Doom help.
     - Weapon stats, monster stats

 Useful links:
 https://dsdarchive.com/guides/dsda_doom